bluekvirus/Stage.js/HOWTO.md

 To implement your design is, however, very easy.
 We have enhanced *Marionette.View* thus its sub-classes (*ItemView, Layout, CollectionView and CompositeView*) with opt-in abilities, you can use them while adding user interactions and view transitions to the application.

 #####Effect
-Any *Marionette.xView* can have an `effect` configure to control the effect through which it will be shown on a region:
+Both *Region* and *Marionette.xView* can have an `effect` configure to control the effect through which it will be shown on a region:
 ```
 //myRegionalA.js or any Marionette.xView
 (function(app) {